 Golden Triangles Image Composition

-The Golden triangle photography rule is a famous composition technique used by both painters and photographers.
-This technique uses a grid formed by a diagonal line in the frame along with two perpendicular bisectors of the diagonal line from the other corners.
+The golden triangle photography rule is a well-known composition technique used by both painters and photographers.
+This technique involves a grid formed by a diagonal line across the frame, with two perpendicular bisectors extending from the diagonal line to the other corners.

-You must place your subjects in any/two-point of intersections of these lines to follow this rule.
-Here, the whole frame gets divided into four triangles.
-You can also align your subjects along these lines or inside the triangles.
+To follow this rule, place your subjects at any of the intersection points of these lines.
+The frame gets divided into four triangles.
+You can also align your subjects along these lines or within the triangles.

-In this food image, you can see that the two intersection points coincide with the center food bowl (main subject).
-The supporting fruit bowl along with the main bowl and the spoon are aligned along the diagonal.
+In this food image, the two intersection points coincide with the central food bowl (the main subject).
+The supporting fruit bowl, along with the main bowl and the spoon, are aligned along the diagonal.

 13. S-curve Photography Composition